How are you managing the reputation of your company?

 If you are struggling to find an answer to this question, you may need to re-evaluate your strategy moving forward.

-There are certain aspects of your brand’s reputation you have control over, e.g., the way you distribute content through your marketing channels and use website elements to add credibility to your website.
+There are certain aspects of your brand’s reputation you have control over.
+For example, the way you distribute content through your marketing channels and use website elements to add credibility to your website.

 But a news story or a review of your product on a third-party site can be out of your hands.